Emphasizing Clinical Practice and Practice-Based Research

 Opportunities for Research, Creative Activity, and Training

-The 20 community sites affiliated with the Music Therapy Department to provide practical placements and the Athens Community Music School compose a rich field for study and creative activity.
+The over 25 community sites affiliated with the Music Therapy Department to provide practical placements and the Athens Community Music School compose a rich field for study and creative activity.
 These and other unique opportunities are available to both undergraduate and graduate students under the direction and guidance of the music therapy faculty.
 Students may also participate in research conducted by faculty members.
 The University Music Therapy Clinic housed in the School of Music provides opportunities for research in the areas of autism and community-based music therapy.